Washington Prime Group Inc. (WPG) Is Now En Route to Higher Prices

 Analyst recommendations provided by FactSet shows that the consensus forecast for Washington Prime Group Inc. (WPG) is a “Underweight”.
 2 analysts offering their recommendations for the stock have an average rating of 3.50, where 1 rate it as a Hold and 0 think it is a “Overweight”.
 0 of the analysts rate the stock as a “Buy”.
 1 analysts have rated the stock as a Sell or Underperform.

-Washington Prime Group Inc. is expected to release its quarterly report on 04/28/2021 and quarterly earnings per share for the current quarter are estimated at $0 with sales reaching $124.19M over the same period.The EPS is expected to shrink by -112.20% this year, but quarterly earnings will post -4.40% year-over-year.
+Washington Prime Group Inc. is expected to release its quarterly report on 04/28/2021 and quarterly earnings per share for the current quarter are estimated at $0 with sales reaching $124.19M over the same period.The EPS is expected to grow by 19.30% this year, but quarterly earnings will post -4.40% year-over-year.

 Washington Prime Group Inc. (WPG) Top Institutional Holders